KEEPING IT ENFORCEABLE – THE ESSENTIAL TERMS OF A PURCHASE CONTRACT

 - Identify who will hold the deposit and how it will be treated.
 For example, if the purchaser defaults, will the deposit be forfeited to the vendor as the vendor’s sole and exclusive remedy or without prejudice to the vendor’s other remedies?
 If the deposit is to be paid directly to the vendor, will the purchaser be entitled to secure it with a deposit mortgage?
 In what circumstances will the deposit be returned to the purchaser?

 - If the vendor will provide take back financing, state the term, interest rate and payment dates and whether it is to be secured by a mortgage.
-If there will be mortgage security, attach the form of mortgage or provide that the parties will use the standard mortgage terms prescribed under the Land Title Act (British Columbia) or other standard terms already filed in the Land Title Office.
+If there will be mortgage security, attach the form of mortgage or provide that the parties will use certain standard terms already filed in the applicable Land Title Office or otherwise prescribed under legislation.

 - If the purchase price is to be allocated between different components of the purchased property (e.g., land, building, chattels, shares), state that any failure to agree on an allocation will not affect the enforceability of the purchase contract and that each party may make its own allocation.